-MATURITY ASSESSMENT BY THE EPC

-We were the first in the water industry to ask the Cabinet Office Emergency Planning College (EPC) to assess our maturity against BS 65000.
+MATURITY ASSESSMENT BY THE EPC We were the first in the water industry to ask the Cabinet Office Emergency Planning College (EPC) to assess our maturity against BS 65000.
 These are the headline results.
+OPTIMISING LEVEL 4 PREDICTABLE RISK MANAGEMENT BUSINESS CONTINUITY AND LEVEL 3 INCIDENT MANAGEMENT ESTABLISHED LEADERSHIP AND CULTURE CRISIS MANAGEMENT LEVEL 2 STRATEGY, GOVERNANCE MANAGED AND INTEGRATION LEVEL 1 BASIC LEVEL 0 IMMATURE

-ASSESSING OUR RESILIENCE OVER TIME

-Our assessment covers different timescales to provide a long term view of resilience.
+ASSESSING OUR RESILIENCE OVER TIME Our assessment covers different timescales to provide a long term view of resilience.
 This helps us ensure our business plan and long term strategy are effective for securing resilience of water and wastewater services for customers today as well as in the future.
-The four timescales assessed are:

-1989 A high level review of our resilience at privatisation

-NOW TO 2020

-A detailed review of our current and near future resilience, assuming completion of our plan to 2020 including our investment to ensure upper quartile performance in areas that are most important to customers
+The four timescales assessed are: 2025 1989 A high level review of our A detailed review of our resilience resilience at privatisation assuming delivery of our plan to 2025 NOW TO 2020 2050 A detailed review of our current and near A high level review of the long term, assuming continued levels of future resilience, assuming completion of our plan to 2020 including our investment to investment and projected trends ensure upper quartile performance in areas for important factors like climate that are most important to customers change and population growth